Chapters

 Partner's leave can be recorded as Leave without Pay, or if you'd prefer, you can set it up as Special Leave.
 To do so, you would:

-1. Go to Company details, Pay components, Special leave.
+1. Go to Settings > Payroll Settings > Pay components > Special leave.

 2. Click on Add.